mrnorman/YAKL/README.md

 ## Overview

 The YAKL API is similar to Kokkos in many ways.
 It is simplified in many ways to make adding multiple hardware backends easier.
-Yet, YAKL's increased simplicity allows it to do some things that some other frameworks cannot such as providing:
+Yet, YAKL's increased simplicity allows adding some key features:
 * Fortran interoperability
 * Fortran-like multi-dimensional arrays that negate the need to permute dimensions and change indexing strategies
 * Lighter weight exposure of atomics